-Every attorney is different and approaches cases, clients, and legal issues differently, so I can only speak to how my office handles consultations.
+Every attorney is different and approaches cases, clients, and legal issues differently.
+In fact, I can only speak to how my office handles consultations.

 What is the first step?

 Contact an attorney who routinely handles the legal issue you have.
 For probate issues, it’s a good idea to get a probate attorney.
 If you need estate planning, you should contact an estate planning attorney.
-With legal issues involveing LLCs, corporations, partnerships, or other transactional business type matters, you should contact an attorney familiar with those issues.
-In many ways, we live in a golden age of information and communication, so finding an appropriate attorney and contacting an attorney is easier than ever.
+However, for legal issues involveing LLCs, corporations, partnerships, or other transactional business type matters, you should contact an attorney familiar with those issues.
+In many ways, we live in a golden age of information and communication.
+Finding an appropriate attorney and contacting an attorney is easier than ever.

 My office can be reached via the contact me tab on the website: https://vancehendrixattorney.com/contact-me/; You can e-mail me at firstname.lastname@example.org, or you can call my office at (903) 944-7800 to schedule an appointment.

-When you contact my office, you can expect to speak with or communicate with a staff member who will provide you with an appropriate questionnaire (usually via e-mail) and schedule an in-person consultation.
+When you contact my office, you can expect to speak with or communicate with a staff member.
+We will provide you with an appropriate questionnaire (usually via e-mail) and schedule an in-person consultation.
 It is beneficial to complete the questionnaire before your appointment.
 The purpose of the questionnaire is to provide basic information about your case.

-In the context of an estate planning matter, the questionnaire is designed to help a potential client think through things like who should serve as their executors, who should be their agents, and how their assets should be distributed upon their death.
-In the context of probate, the questionnaire is intended to help the potential client gather the information that will assist the attorney in evaluating what type of probate is necessary.
+In the context of an estate planning matter, we use the questionnaire to help a potential client.
+It helps to think through things like who should serve as their executors.
+Also, who should be their agents, and how their assets should be distributed upon their death.
+In the context of probate, the questionnaire helps the potential client gather the information.
+That information will assist the attorney in evaluating what type of probate is necessary.